tc39/test262/rfcs/async-helpers.md

 I expect that with Array.fromAsync() and iterator helpers, we'd see a proliferation in future contributions of ad-hoc implementations of what this RFC proposes, that would require effort from the maintainers to keep consistent with each other.
 Since asynchronous programming is difficult to reason about, it's likely some of these ad-hoc implementations would be incorrect, or correct but incomplete.

-To a certain extent, we have this proliferation of incorrect or incomplete ad-hoc implementations already in the tests for dynamic import expressions.
+To a certain extent, we have this proliferation of ad-hoc implementations already in the tests for dynamic import expressions.
 For example, many of the existing tests in [`test/language/expressions/dynamic-import/catch`](https://github.com/tc39/test262/tree/main/test/language/expressions/dynamic-import/catch) use the following pattern:
 ```js
 let f = () => {